Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-27-playing-fire.md

 "Superluminal comms?"
 Xkk’ called.

-"Active, but… Fleetmaster, every ship is reporting identical failures."
+"Active, but...
+Fleetmaster, every ship is reporting identical failures."

 Xkk’ rounded on the tactical technicians.
 "Sensors!"

-"The diagnostic says they’ve… burned out, fleetmaster."
+"The diagnostic says they’ve... burned out, fleetmaster."
 The technician give him a wide-eyed, quite panicked look.
 "All of them at once.
-They… it seems the humans hit them with extremely high-energy beams of radiation in their most sensitive bands, exceeding their-"
+They... it seems the humans hit them with extremely high-energy beams of radiation in their most sensitive bands, exceeding their-"

 "They shot us?"
 Xkk’ snapped.

 "Yes, Fleetmaster."

 Xkk’ turned to Mefr.
 "They shot us!
-Those… cowardly, honorless, treacherous *dirt-chewers* shot us!"
+Those... cowardly, honorless, treacherous *dirt-chewers* shot us!"

 "They beat us to it."
 Mefr observed.